Roadshow Grantee: Clayton County “Community Changemakers”

 Phase 3: Action Grant

 The Clayton County residents, now going by the name “Community Changemakers”, completed an Action Plan detailing three priority areas of focus: Water Pollution, Litter, and Youth Engagement.
+They received an Action Grant to implement this plan in May 2024.

 Their group’s mission is to bring Clayton County communities together for intergenerational events to reduce litter and involve youth in meaningful civic engagement activities through targeted educational experiences and community health awareness.